Can the world be reconstructed through the fusion of personal and social change? We say yes. Here's to another year of Transformation.

 The challenges of uniting personal and social change in this way were central to the social movements of the 1960s and 1970s, expressed through civil rights, gay liberation, the rise of the women’s movement and the first stirrings of environmentalism.
 In the decades that followed, this spirit was less in evidence in politics and activism, though it remained alive among feminists and other radicals like Audre Lorde, June Jordan, and bell hooks in the USA.
 Elsewhere, the social and spiritual sides of activism began to move apart, perhaps exhausted by earlier efforts or beaten down by the arrival of the neo-liberal revolution, and the celebration of self-interest and materialism that followed in its wake.

 In raw numbers we’re doing better than expected.
-Our 87 articles have been read over 300,000 times combined, with 43 per cent of readers coming from North America, 37 percent from Europe, and 20 per cent from other countries.
+Our articles have been read over two million times, with 40 per cent of readers coming from North America, 37 percent from Europe, and 23 per cent from other countries.
 Our contributors are a very diverse group: around 60 per cent are women, 55 per cent are aged under 40, and 61 per cent self-identify as LGBTQ.
-One big disappointment is that we haven’t attracted many readers or writers from Africa, Asia, Latin America and the Middle East, so that’s something we’re going to work on in the coming year.
+One big disappointment is that we haven’t attracted many writers from Africa, Asia, Latin America and the Middle East, so that’s something we’re going to work on in the coming year.

 Underneath these numbers, we’re reasonably satisfied with the spread of topics that we’ve covered.
 They range from racism to restorative justice, from war to nonviolence, from activism to formal politics, and from empathy to love in the public sphere.
 In each case, we’ve worked hard with contributors to bring out the added, transformative dimension of the experiences they describe, though it’s true that we’re still experimenting with how to do this well.
 It’s not easy!
 Sometimes the links between personal change and social change are obvious, as in new forms of economics that require a commitment to sacrifice and sharing; but elsewhere they are much more complicated.
 We’ve also covered the human dimensions of problem-solving that encompass art and music, storytelling and poetry, and the world of the emotions.